 M.S. (en route to the Ph.D.).
-To qualify for the awarding of the M.S. degree a student must (1) complete two years (four terms) of study in the Ph.D. program, (2) complete the required course work for the Ph.D. program with an average grade of High Pass, (3) successfully complete three research rotations, and (4) meet the Graduate School's Honors requirement.
+To qualify for the awarding of the M.S. degree a student must (1) complete two years (four terms) of study in the Ph.D. program, with nine required courses taken at Yale, (2) complete the required course work for the Ph.D. program with an average grade of High Pass, (3) successfully complete three research rotations, and (4) meet the Graduate School's Honors requirement (see pages 438-39).